citp/privacy-policy-historical/s/sk/ski/skinz.org.md

-> *The following text is extracted and transformed from the skinz.org privacy policy that was archived on 2007-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071216180140id_/http%3A//www.skinz.org/privacy.phtml) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the skinz.org privacy policy that was archived on 2008-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080608213407id_/http%3A//www.skinz.org/privacy.phtml) for the most accurate reproduction.*

 #

 Skinz.org has created this privacy statement in order to demonstrate our firm commitment to privacy.
-The following discloses our information gathering and dissemination practices for this Web site: **www.skinz.org** and network sites.
+The following discloses our information gathering and dissemination practices for this Web site: **Cookies/Third Party Cookies**
+Please be aware that by using this website, any third parties may be placing and reading cookies on your user's browser, or using web beacons to collect information, in the course of ads being served on your website including but not limited to Google Adsense cookies.
+You can adjust these settings by going into your web browser and changing the cookies settings.
+In Internet Explorer this is under Tools, Internet Options, Privacy, Advanced and in Mozilla Firefox, it is located in Tools, Options, Privacy, Cookies.

+**www.skinz.org** and network sites.
 The www.skinz.org site, and network Web sites ("sites") are operated by Skinz.org located in New York.
-You can reach us with questions regarding this statement via e-mail at [skinz@skinz.org](mailto:skinz@skinz.org).
+You can reach us with questions regarding this statement via e-mail at [pro@prourl.com](mailto:pro@prourl.com).

 Your IP address is used only when you become a member as a backup identification tool for polls and other member services.